What you need to know

 We provide the SMS infrastructure (compliant Australian short-codes or long-codes), help write the message, segment the list, schedule the send, and pipe replies into your CRM so they land alongside fresh enquiries.
 Each suburb or campaign segment can have its own message variant if you want to A/B test.

 Your past customer and lead data is first-party data you own outright.
 In a world where digital advertising costs keep rising and third-party targeting gets less reliable, that database is one of the most valuable assets your business has.
-Most businesses simply aren't using it.
+Most businesses simply are not using it.

-Book a free call audit and Albert will look at your existing customer/lead database and tell you what a realistic reactivation campaign would look like.
-Most clients find at least 50–200 jobs hiding in their database within the first send.
+Book a free call audit and the Gibson team will look at your existing customer/lead database and tell you what a realistic reactivation campaign would look like.
+Most clients find at least 50 to 200 jobs hiding in their database within the first send.

 Frequently asked questions